Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals

 Magnetic 3dI-TMDCs, except Fe compounds, are soft magnetic materials\cite{FriendYoffe} with the magnetization direction and domain size readily controllable by the application of a weak magnetic field.
 This makes ferromagnetic 3dI-TMDCs enticing, because magnetic domains tend to suppress topological properties.

-On a final note, clean topological band structures similar to those of VNb$_3$S$_6$ and MnNb$_3$S$_6$ are also found in compounds derived from other hosts, making 3dTI-TMDCs an attractive and useful platform for the study of topological condensed-matter physics.
+On a final note, clean topological band structures similar to those of VNb$_3$S$_6$ and MnNb$_3$S$_6$ are also found in compounds derived from other hosts,\cite{SupplM} making 3dI-TMDCs an attractive platform for the study of topological condensed-matter physics.